sarveshm555/hiver-ai-email-response/README.md

 The challenge allows prompting, RAG/retrieval, few-shot examples, fine-tuning, or a combination.

-I chose RAG because the dataset is small.
+RAG was chosen because the dataset is small.

 Advantages:
 - No model training is required.